sivavel13/sivaraman_portfolio/README.md

 # Data Analyst

-## WHO AM I?
+## Objective
-**Hi I'm Sivaraman V** An enthusiastic and determined Data Analyst, possessing knowledge of Python, Pandas, Numpy, SQL, Power BI, Django, etc. To take a challenging role to make significant contributions in Data analyst, Data engineering very excited to work on that things.
-"Highly professional with good communication, analytical, and logical skills looking forward to work in a challenging environment."
+Driven and Curious data analyst with experience working with Python, SQL, Power BI, and several other things.
+With a passion for creative innovation and solving complex problems.
+I am eager to further implement my skills and improve my data analysis experience with a detail-driven data team.

 **Technical Skills : Python, SQL, Pandas, Numpy, Power BI, Excel, Django**